RNHM/Melanoma-Detection/README.md

 # Melanoma-Detection
-(Computer Aided Diagnosis course project) skin lesion detection using classical and deep learning approaches
+skin lesion detection using classical and deep learning approaches